29 CFR – Occupational Health and Safety Administration Standards

 • Repetitive motion injuries

 The EPA regulates air emissions from stationary and mobile sources through the Clean Air Act (CAA).
 This law authorizes EPA to establish National Ambient Air Quality Standards (NAAQS) to protect public health and public welfare and to regulate emissions of hazardous air pollutants.
-National Ambient Air Quality Standards (NAAQS) have been established limits for six major outdoor air pollutants: lead, carbon monoxide, ozone, nitrogen dioxide, sulfur dioxide, and particulate matter.
-The CAA identifies two levels of national ambient air quality standards, primary and secondary.
-In short, primary standards is intended for protection of the health of “sensitive” population such as children and elderly while secondary standards provide public welfare protection.
-The unit of measurement for both standards are parts per million (ppm) by volume, parts per billion (ppb) by volume, and micrograms per cubic meter of air (µg/m3).
+National Ambient Air Quality Standards (NAAQS) have established limits for six major outdoor air pollutants: lead, carbon monoxide, ozone, nitrogen dioxide, sulfur dioxide, and particulate matter.
+The CAA identifies two national ambient air quality standards levels, primary and secondary.
+In short, primary standards are intended to protect the health of “sensitive” populations such as children and the elderly, while secondary standards provide public welfare protection.
+The unit of measurement for both measures is parts per million (ppm) by volume, parts per billion (ppb) by volume, and micrograms per cubic meter of air (µg/m3).

-The Clean Water Act regulates the discharge of pollutants and the quality standards of surface water through EPA’s National Pollutant Discharge Elimination System (NPDES).
+The Clean Water Act regulates the discharge of pollutants and surface water quality standards through EPA’s National Pollutant Discharge Elimination System (NPDES).
 The NPDES program requires organizations that discharge pollutants through a point source to obtain a discharge permit.
-The permit writer will develop effluent limitations by considering the technology available to control the pollutants and the water quality set by the standards.
+The permit writer will develop effluent limitations by considering the technology available to control the contaminants and the water quality set by the standards.

 In the United States, hazardous waste is regulated by the EPA under the Resource Conservation and Recovery Act (RCRA).
-RCRA is the set federal law that creates the framework for management of hazardous and non-hazardous solid waste.
+RCRA is the set federal law that creates the framework for the management of hazardous and non-hazardous solid waste.
 Organizations are required to adopt RCRA in addition to state and local requirements.
-Waste management consisted of five components, characterization, collection, storage, treatment, and disposal.
-Most organization outsource the treatment and disposal process to an outside waste vendor due to permit requirements.
-Organizations that generate hazardous waste are categories as Very Small Quantity Generator (VSQG), Small Quantity Generator (SQG), or Large Quantity Generator (LQG).
-The volume of hazardous waste that each generator produces in a calendar month determines the category of generator and the set of regulations that apply.
+Waste management consists of five components, characterization, collection, storage, treatment, and disposal.
+Due to permit requirements, most organizations outsource the treatment and disposal process to an outside waste vendor.
+Organizations that generate hazardous waste are categorized as Very Small Quantity Generators (VSQG), Small Quantity Generators (SQG), or Large Quantity Generators (LQG).
+The volume of hazardous waste that each generator produces in a calendar month determines the category of the generator and the set of regulations that apply.